Leadership skills are some of the most in-demand soft skills. So, what does it take to be a great leader in the workplace?

 For some of them, great leaders are the ones who inspire their teams while for others, being a great leader means motivating employees and stimulating their creativity.

-But they all put communication as a key skill leaders should have.
+But they all put communication as a key skill leader should have.
 Indeed, it’s through great communication that leaders can motivate, inspire and support their teams.

 Ultimately, great leaders are the ones that build high-performing teams, drive change, and impact the business’s bottom line.
 And guess what?
 It all starts with strong leadership skills!